If you're one of the millions of people in the US suffering from constipation, you may be at risk for chronic kidney disease (CKD).

 Long-term constipation can have detrimental effects on a person's overall health and wellbeing.
 Prolonged periods of constipation can lead to hemorrhoids, rectal prolapse, and an increased cardiovascular risk in older adults.
 Furthermore, research shows that chronic constipation is linked to the development of chronic kidney disease (CKD).

 The negative effects of chronic constipation are especially relevant for CKD patients.
-In addition to the physical discomfort caused by long-term constipation, it can also exacerbate existing symptoms associated with CKD such as hypertension and electrolyte imbalances.
+In addition to the physical discomfort caused by long-term constipation, it can also exacerbate existing symptoms (progression of symptoms for CKD) associated with CKD such as hypertension and electrolyte imbalances.

 Moreover, studies suggest that alteration of gut microbial flora and increased production of fecal metabolites may contribute to adverse renal outcomes in CKD patients.